rsocket/rsocket/Protocol.md

     * MUST send an ERROR[REJECTED_RESUME] frame if the server does not support resuming operation.
     * use the RESUME Identification Token field to determine which client the resume pertains to.
 If the client is identified successfully, resumption MAY be continued.
 If not identified, then the server MUST send an ERROR[REJECTED_RESUME] frame.
     * if successfully identified, then the server MAY send a RESUME_OK and then:
+        * MUST terminate *all* streams not included in the RESUME frame with the __REJECTED__ error
-        * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames have an implied position commencing from the last implied positions
+        * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames within every individial stream have an implied positions commencing from the last implied positions for those streams
-        * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME Last Received Position field value from the client.
+        * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME Implied Position field value of every individual stream from the client.
-    * if successfully identified, then the server MAY send an ERROR[REJECTED_RESUME] frame if the server can not resume operation given the value of RESUME Last Received Position if the position is not one it deems valid to resume operation from or other extenuating circumstances.
+    * if successfully identified, then the server MAY send an ERROR[REJECTED_RESUME] frame if the server can not resume operation given the set of RESUME Implied Positions if the position or positions are not one it deems valid to resume operation from or other extenuating circumstances.
+    * if successfully identified, then the server MAY send an RESUME_OK frame even if the server can not resume some of streams given the set of RESUME Implied Positions.
+If that scenarion decided, server MUST not include Stream IDs which are not resumable.
+Up on sending RESUME_OK frame, the server MUST terminate to ensure no resources are associated with those streams on the server side.

 A Server that receives a RESUME frame after a SETUP frame, SHOULD send an ERROR[CONNECTION_ERROR].